Honeywell Xenon vs Zebra DS2208

 Which Scanner Is Better for Damaged or Poorly Printed Barcodes?

 The Zebra DS2208 is a good scanner for standard barcodes, but it is not the scanner most businesses choose when damaged barcode performance is the top priority.
-If your staff regularly has to manually enter UPCs, rescan labels, or angle products repeatedly to get a barcode to read, it may be worth stepping up to the Honeywell Xenon.
+If your staff regularly has to manually enter UPCs, rescan labels, or angle products repeatedly to get a barcode to read, it may be worth stepping up to the Honeywell Xenon barcode scanner collection.

 Which Scanner Is Better for Inventory?